The Blair Climate Change Research Initiative Fund. Parks as Climate Resilience, Reconciliation, and Indigenous-led Conservation (2024-2026).

 Principal Applicant: Courtney W. Mason.

 Braiding Knowledge Canada.
-British Columbian Parks and Protected Areas Research Knowledge Hub (2024-2025).
+British Columbia Parks and Protected Areas Research Knowledge Hub (2024-2025).

 This research supports a new knowledge hub that works directly with communities to enhance their conservation initiatives.
 Pressing issues: Carbon sequestration, ecosystem services, renewable energy, the loss of biodiversity and tourism development are at the centre of these projects.